damianoneill/healthbot/docs/quickstart.md

 ## Provision

 The initial task is to **configure your Device sensors** to generate Telemetry towards Healthbot.
-There are a number of ways that Healthbot can receive Telemetry (OpenConfig, JTI Native Sensor, NETCONF or SNMP) this guide will focus on OpenConfig.
+There are several ways that Healthbot can receive Telemetry (OpenConfig, JTI Native Sensor, NETCONF or SNMP) this guide will focus on OpenConfig.

 This document describes the process for enabling [OpenConfig on a JUNOS Device](https://www.juniper.net/documentation/en_US/junos/topics/task/installation/openconfig-installing.html).